Reviewer Guidance for Nebulizers, Metered Dose Inhalers, Spacers and Actuators

 Document issued on: October 1, 1993

-http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/UCM081282 or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (784) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 784 to identify the guidance you are requesting.

 U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES